Jump Square: Jump SQ.Crown

 Jump SQ.Crown (ジャンプSQ.CROWN, Janpu Esu Kyū Kuraun) was a spin-off issue of Jump SQ which started publishing on July 17, 2015.
 It followed a structure similar to Jump SQ.19: the series which only serialized in Jump SQ.Crown; the one-shots by newbies and experienced authors; and the side stories from Jump SQ. series.
 It ceased publication on January 19, 2018.

 Jump SQ.Lab

 Jump SQ.Lab (ジャンプSQ.LaB, Janpu Sukuea Labo) is a spin-off issue of Jump SQ, first published on July 15, 2011.
 Jump SQ.Lab follows same format as Jump Next; it includes the one shots by both the experienced and the newcomer manga creators, and the side stories for both Jump SQ and Jump SQ.19 series.

 Jump SQ.Rise

 Jump SQ.Rise (ジャンプＳＱ.ＲＩＳＥ) is a spin-off issue of Jump SQ which started publishing on April 13, 2018.
 It follows a structure similar to Jump SQ.19 and Jump SQ Crown.

 Series

-There are currently four manga titles being regularly serialized in Jump SQ.Rise.
+There are currently five manga titles being regularly serialized in Jump SQ.Rise.